List of bowlers who have taken 300 or more wickets in One Day International cricket

 Taking 300 or more wickets across a playing career is considered a significant achievement in One Day International (ODI) cricket.
-The feat, first accomplished by Pakistani fast bowler Wasim Akram in October 1996, has only been achieved by 14 cricketers in the history of the game as of March 2022.
-Akram was also the first player to achieve the 400 and 500 wicket feats.
+As of July 2023, the feat has been accomplished by only 14 cricketers in the history of the game, with Pakistani fast bowler Wasim Akram being the first to do so in October 1996.
+Akram was also the first player to take 400 and 500 wickets in this format.
 Four Sri Lankan players have taken 300 or more wickets, along with three Pakistanis, two Australians, two Indians, one New Zealander and one South African player and one Bangladeshi.
 England, the West Indies and Zimbabwe are yet to see a player reach the 300 mark.